 The cheering by the audience for their respective villages, the competitiveness among the participants, and the sportsman spirit of each one of them, created a different environment out there.

-I really appreciate the effort by the BasCon team for specially setting up an Agri Tourism section to show people how the Galo people work in the field, harvest and the entire after process of farming.
+I really appreciate the effort by the BasCon team for especially setting up an Agri Tourism section to show people how the Galo people work in the field, harvest, and the entire after the process of farming.
 This gives a quick glimpse of their traditional way of life.
 When the Galo women in their traditional attire were working in the rice fields, bathed in golden color, I went crazy capturing each moment.